Skip to main content

 • Assets receive a stepped‑up basis at death

-• Decades of unrealized gains are wiped clean
+• Decades of unrealized gains can be eliminated under current law

 • Heirs inherit at current market value, legally